-In addition to bringing a disability justice lens, a critical understanding of the root causes of racial economic disparities and a racial equity lens is essential to this role.
+Access Living’s mental health policy advocacy centers the needs of disabled people of color.
+A critical understanding of the root of racial disparities and a racial equity lens is essential to this role.

-This position will work in close partnership with the policy and organizing staff in the Advocacy Department, as well as with staff in the Independent Living Department, Civil Rights Department, and the Communications Department.
+A team mindset and creative approach will be essential for this position.
+This position will work in partnership with the Education Policy Analyst, the Economic Justice Policy Analyst, the Transportation Policy Analyst, the Diversion and Reentry Policy Analyst, the Healthcare/HCBS Policy Analyst, and the Organizing staff in the Advocacy Department; as well as with key staff in the Independent Living Department, Civil Rights Department, and the Communications Department.

-- Advance strategic policy advocacy campaigns to expand access to economic security for people with disabilities, especially disabled people of color.
-Develop campaigns by engaging stakeholders ranging from elected officials to providers to grassroots people with disabilities.
+- Advance/support Access Living’s strategic policy advocacy campaigns and public education to expand access to mental health supports for people with disabilities, especially disabled people of color.

-- Monitor economic development and public benefits policy, legislation and related court cases at local, state and Federal levels, from a standpoint rooted in both disability rights and disability justice.
-Key public benefit programs include SSI/SSDI, cash assistance programs, SNAP, and other area.
+- Monitor mental health policy, legislation and related court cases at local, state and Federal levels, from an intersectional standpoint rooted in disability rights and the disability movement.

-- Act as a spokesperson for Access Living on economic justice as requested, under guidance from the Director of Advocacy and the Communications Department.
+- Act as a spokesperson for Access Living on mental health related issues as requested, in collaboration with the Director of Advocacy and the Communications Department.

-- Document work as required through data entry, quarterly reporting, and lobbyist registration requirements.
+- Document work as required through data entry, quarterly reporting, and lobbyist compliance requirements.

 - Other duties as assigned.